Tuvans: Religion

 The traditional religion of Tuvans is a type of Tengriism, or Turkic animistic shamanism.
-During the 18th century, the Tuvans converted to Tibetan Buddhism via contact with the Mongols.
+During the 18th century, the Tuvans converted to Tibetan Buddhism via contact with the Mongolians.
 However, many shamanistic elements continued to be widely practiced along with the new religion the Tuvans adopted.

 Music

 A unique form of music exists in Tuva – commonly known as throat singing or as khoomei.
 There are various techniques of khoomei, some giving the effect of multiple tones by emphasizing overtones.
 Some famous groups from Tuva who feature throat-singing are Yat-Kha, Huun-Huur-Tu, Chirgilchin and the Alash Ensemble.

 A documentary called Genghis Blues was made in 1999 about an American blues/jazz musician, Paul Pena, who taught himself overtone singing and traveled to Tuva to compete in a throat-singing competition.
-This is where he also met famous Khoomeizhi Kongar-ol Ondar one of the masters of Khoomei.
+This is where he also met the famous Khoomeizhi Kongar-ol Ondar one of the masters of Khoomei.

 Skiing

-The Tuvan people been skiing for thousands of years, primarily for the purpose of hunting elk.
+The Tuvan people have been skiing for thousands of years, primarily for the purpose of hunting elk.
 Tuvan hunters would track an elk in a heavy snow region and once they spotted an elk, they would ski downhill fast and throw a lasso to catch their game.
-Although the origin of skiiing is hotly debated, some experts believe that the Tuvan people in the Altay mountains may have been the earliest humans to master skiing for the purpose of hunting, due to ancient cave paintings in the region depicting ancient skiers chasing big game.
-However nowadays in the same region within Xinjiang, the hunting of animals have been banned by the Chinese government, who had made the entire mountain into a conservation area.
+Although the origin of skiing is hotly debated, some experts believe that the Tuvan people in the Altay mountains may have been the earliest humans to master skiing for the purpose of hunting, due to ancient cave paintings in the region depicting ancient skiers chasing big game.
+However, nowadays in the same region within Xinjiang, the hunting of animals has been banned by the Chinese government, who had made the entire mountain into a conservation area.
 But the Tuvan people still actively and legally engage in "catch-and-release" hunting of elk using their traditional methods.